 Vegetation types with similar fire behaviour are grouped into fuel types and models (Pyne, 1984).
 The former indicate the classification of vegetation into categories with similar characteristics from a fire behaviour perspective.
 The latter refer to the specific parameters required to model their fire behaviour (height, load, particle size, etcetera).
 Fuel types can refer to surface or canopy fuels.
 Forest understory and low vegetation formations are surface fuels, while elevated fuels, normally forest crowns, represent canopy fuels.
-Fire usually starts in surface fuels but may transfer to canopy fuels musing crown fires, which are more dangerous than surface fires as they release more energy and propagate in propagate in propa
+Fire usually starts in surface fuels but may transfer to canopy fuels, causing crown fires, which are more dangerous than surface fires as they release more energy and propagate in larger fronts, being harder to control (Scott and Reinhardt, 2001).